-There are coatings inside, such as black coating, color coating, silver coating.
+There are coatings inside, such as black, color, and silver.
 The black coating is a new type of UV-resistant fabric that absorbs ultraviolet light by absorption of light and heat, is not easy to fall off and crack, and UPF is also higher.
 Silver coating is a metal oxide coating that achieves a sunscreen effect by reflection but is easily peeled off and broke.
 UPF is not as good as vinyl.
 Sun protection effect, Black coating > color coating > silver coating.

 2) Transparent UV

 These umbrellas usually use UV-coated PG umbrella cloth, which is light and thin because it has no coating inside.
 Although it’s thin, the sunscreen effect is not worse than a thick rubberized umbrella.
 The umbrella UPF value can be customized according to the customer’s requirements.